CruxDevStuff/allan_ros2/README.md

      publish_rate: # your imu publish rate (hz)
      sample_rate: # rate to sample data from bag.
 Higher sample rates take longer to compute
 ```
+Note : Requires rebuilding after configuration ```colcon build --packages-select allan_ros2```.
+This will be fixed in a future release.
 ## Run
 Launch the node
 ```bash